English Language and Linguistics

 - Key fact:

-Your specialist skills will be in great demand in careers ranging from publishing, the media and human resources to developing speech software and teaching English to speakers of other languages (TESOL).
+Your specialist skills will be in great demand.
+Graduate ready for a rewarding career in industries such as publishing, the media, human resources, teaching English to speakers of other languages (TESOL) or developing speech software.

 Watch: The learning and teaching experience